truemagic-coder/solana-agent-bot/README.md

 **Solana Privacy Hack (Privacy Payment Track) submission**

 This project is built for the Solana Privacy Hack hackathon (https://solana.com/privacyhack) and focuses on private payments (track) using Privacy Cash, Helius, and Telegram.
 It supports private transfers for Telegram users that include payment links and QR codes.
-Only private transfers are enabled by design.
+Only private transfers & payment requests are allowed - privacy by default.

 It meets all the criteria for the hackathon: